 Weight: 400-500 lbs (158kg-227kg)

-Studio pianos are bigger again.
+Studio pianos weigh anywhere between 400-500 lbs.
+They are a bit taller at 44”-48” (111cm-122cm) in height.
 This type is common in music schools because they’re considered the best compromise between size and tone.
 A minimum of three people will be needed to move a piano of this size.

 Height: 48”-60” (122cm-152cm)